30 ESSENTIAL QUESTIONS

 4. If I enable all saves, do I get three files every time?

 Yes.
-When all three toggles are on in The Darkroom – Settings, every 'Snap' delivers a trio to your Apple Camera Roll: the Standard Photo, the Velop Video, and the Velop Photo.
+When all three toggles are on in The Darkroom – Settings, every 'Snap' delivers a trio to your Apple Camera Roll: the Velop Video, the Velop Photo, and the Standard Photo.
 You can toggle these off in Settings to save space or simplify your workflow.

 5. Why does saving take longer than a standard camera app?